This Looks Like ScarJo's Most Controversial Role Yet

 Advertisement

 Perhaps even more disappointing is that Paramount is still moving forward with this movie despite backlash for casting Johannsson as a Japanese character, rather than someone Asian.
-In a world filled with Rinko Kikuchis, Kimiko Glenns, and Karen Fukuharas, it's hard to believe they couldn't find an alternative.
+In a world filled with Constance Wus, Lucy Lius, and Karen Fukuharas, it's hard to believe they couldn't find an alternative.

-Ghost In The Shell is set to hit theaters on March 31, 2017.
+Ghost In The Shell is set to hit cinemas on March 31, 2017.
 Watch the trailer, below.

-Correction: A previous version of this article listed Chinese-American actresses as possible casting choices for this role.
-It has been updated to list Japanese actresses.
+Ghost In The Shell is set to hit cinemas on March 31, 2017.
+Watch the trailer, below.

 Advertisement